maximedezette/fluentassertions-to-nfluent-migrator/README.md

 And that's it!

+If you never contributed to an open source project yet, It is a good opportunity to try because this project is very simple.

+Here is a simple guide that demonstrate [how to make a contribution for the first time](https://github.com/firstcontributions/first-contributions).

+If you have doubts, need help or anything do not hesitate to ask your questions in an issue, we will gladly provide all the help we can :blush:

 # FluentAssertions to NFluent Migration Support

 This document provides an overview of the migration support offered by the `CsFileContentReplacer` for transitioning from FluentAssertions to NFluent in C# projects.
 While the tool automates the replacement of many common assertions, there are limitations, and some manual adjustments may be necessary.